 If your scans suggest that your cancer has spread to the lymph nodes (N1), you will be diagnosed with either locally advanced or advanced prostate cancer.
 This will depend on whether the cancer has spread to other parts of the body.

 The M stage shows whether the cancer has spread (metastasised) to other parts of the body, such as the bones.
-A bone scan is usually used to find out your M stage.
-Your doctor may offer you a bone scan if they think your cancer may have spread.
+A bone scan or MRI scan is usually used to find out your M stage.
+Your doctor may offer you a scan if they think your cancer may have spread.
 You might not need a bone scan if the result is unlikely to affect your treatment options.

 The possible M stages are:

 - MX The spread of the cancer wasn’t looked at, or the scans were unclear.